urbit/urbit.org-reloaded/content/applications/~lomder-librun/ballot.md

 bgColor = "#cebef0"
 developer = "~lomder-librun"
 website = "https://www.holium.com"
+description = "An app that allows you to vote with other ships."
 +++

 An app that allows you to vote with other ships.